rrcobb/backgammon/devlog.md

 Re-training ends up with mostly-similar weights, which, I guess is interesting?
 It's now getting the best avg, and only losing to balanced 56% of the time, so that's kind of interesting.

+What if we train for longer?
+Will we still end up in a similar spot?
+Maybe we could train until we reach that spot (difference between updates is small, or something) and then bail there (e.g. when we've converged / loss is not dropping any more, though we don't have a proper loss exactly right now).

+So, cool!
+We can train some parameters in a heuristic function.
+Next, the world!

 ## neural net thoughts

 - what is the shape of the input?